-13 percent of people surveyed in Germany (3,055 respondents between the ages of 18 and 64) have already sought advice from a financial roboadvisor - but only a little less than half of them within the last twelve months.
-This means that digital investment advice and portfolio management based on algorithms is rather unpopular in this country.
+Thirteen percent of people surveyed in Germany (3,055 respondents aged 18 to 64) have used a financial robo-advisor – however, only slightly less than half of them within the last twelve months.
+This suggests that algorithm-based digital investment advice and portfolio management is rather unpopular in Germany.

 Suitable for:

-The situation is different, for example, in India, China and Russia (over 30 percent each).
-But there is still room for improvement on the German market, as a look at the graphic shows: one in four respondents can imagine getting advice on financial matters from a robo-advisor in the future.
-And the analysts are also expecting a positive development.
-They assume that the investment volume of automated online portfolios could increase to around 35 billion euros by 2025.
-But nothing works without personal contact.
-The combination of personal advice and advisory assistance with the algorithms is crucial.
+The situation is different in countries like India, China, and Russia (each with over 30 percent).
+But there's still room for growth in the German market as well, as the graphic shows: one in four respondents can imagine using a robo-advisor for financial advice in the future.
+Analysts also anticipate positive developments.
+They expect the investment volume of automated online portfolios to rise to around 35 billion euros by 2025.
+However, personal contact is essential.
+The combination of personal advice and guidance with algorithms is crucial.

-Robo-advisors are a type of digital financial advisor that provides financial advice or investment management with moderate to minimal human intervention.
-They offer digital financial advice based on mathematical rules or algorithms.
-These algorithms are developed by financial advisors, investment managers and data scientists and coded into software by programmers.
-These algorithms are run by software and do not require a human advisor to provide financial advice to a customer.
+Robo-advisors are a type of digital financial advisor that offers financial advice or investment management with moderate to minimal human intervention.
+They provide digital financial advice based on mathematical rules or algorithms.
+These algorithms are developed by financial advisors, investment managers, and data scientists, and coded into software by programmers.
+These algorithms are executed by the software and do not require a human advisor to provide financial advice to a client.

-The software uses its algorithms to automatically allocate, manage and optimize clients' assets for either short-term or long-term investments.
-Robo-advisors are categorized based on the level of personalization, discretion, involvement and human interaction.
+The software uses its algorithms to automatically allocate, manage, and optimize clients' assets, either for short-term or long-term investments.
+Robo-advisors are categorized according to the degree of personalization, discretion, involvement, and human interaction.

 There are over 100 robo-advisory services.
-Robo-advice in wealth management is considered a breakthrough in previously exclusive wealth management services, offering it to a wider audience at a lower cost than traditional human advice.
+Robo-advice in wealth management is considered a breakthrough for what were once exclusive wealth management services, as it is offered to a wider audience at a lower cost than traditional human advice.
 Robo-advisors typically allocate a client's assets based on risk preferences and desired target return.
-Although robo-advisors are able to invest client assets in many investment products such as stocks, bonds, futures, commodities and real estate, the funds are often invested in ETF portfolios.
-Customers can choose between offerings using passive asset allocation techniques or active asset management styles.
+Although robo-advisors are capable of investing client assets in many investment products such as stocks, bonds, futures, commodities, and real estate, funds are most often invested in ETF portfolios.
+Clients can choose between offerings with passive asset allocation techniques or active wealth management styles.

-While robo-advisors are most common in the United States, they also exist in Europe, Australia, India, Canada and Asia.
+While robo-advisors are most prevalent in the United States, they also exist in Europe, Australia, India, Canada, and Asia.
 The first robo-advisors were introduced in 2008 during the financial crisis.
-In 2010, 30-year-old entrepreneur Jon Stein launched Betterment, and robo-advisors became increasingly popular.
-The first robo-advisors were used as an online interface for the management and balance of client assets by financial managers.
-Robo-advisor technology was not new in this area, as this type of software has been used by financial advisors and managers since the early 2000s.
-But in 2008 they were made available for the first time to the general public, who urgently needed to manage their assets themselves.
-At the end of 2015, robo-advisors from nearly 100 companies worldwide managed $60 billion in client assets, and estimates suggest this will reach $2 trillion by the end of 2020.
-In June 2016, robo-advisor Wealthfront announced a partnership with the Nevada state treasurer to offer a 529 plan for college savings.
+In 2010, 30-year-old entrepreneur Jon Stein launched Betterment, and robo-advisors gained popularity.
+The first robo-advisors were used as an online interface for financial managers to manage and balance clients' assets.
+Robo-advisor technology wasn't new to the field, as this type of software had been used by financial advisors and managers since the early 2000s.
+However, 2008 marked the first time they were made available to the general public, who urgently needed to manage their own wealth.
+By the end of 2015, robo-advisors from nearly 100 companies worldwide were managing $60 billion in client assets, and estimates projected that this figure would reach $2 trillion by the end of 2020.
+In June 2016, the robo-advisor Wealthfront announced a partnership with the Nevada State Treasury to offer a 529 college savings plan.

 In 2015, Hong Kong-based 8 Securities launched one of Asia's first robo-advisors in Japan, followed in 2016 by Money Design Co. under the brand name THEO and WealthNavi.
 In 2017, Singapore-based StashAway received a capital markets services license from the Monetary Authority of Singapore.
 In May 2020, Webull received SEC approval to launch a robo-advisor.

-A robo-advisor can be defined as “a self-directed wealth management service that provides automated investment advice at low cost and with low minimum amounts, using portfolio management algorithms.”
-Some robo-advisors have some level of human interference and oversight.
-Robo-advice is also known as digital advice.
+A robo-advisor can be defined as "a self-managed wealth management service that offers automated investment advice at low cost and with low minimum investment amounts, using portfolio management algorithms."
+Some robo-advisors incorporate a degree of human intervention and oversight.
+Robo-advisory is also referred to as digital advisory.

-Legally, the term “financial advisor” applies to any entity that provides advice on securities.
-Most robo-advisor services instead limit themselves to portfolio management (i.e. allocating investments across asset classes) without addressing topics such as estate and retirement planning and cash flow management, which also fall under the scope of financial planning.
+Legally, the term "financial advisor" applies to any institution that provides advice on securities.
+Most robo-advisor services, however, limit themselves to portfolio management (i.e., allocating investments across different asset classes) without addressing topics such as estate and retirement planning and cash flow management, which also fall under the umbrella of financial planning.

-Other names for these financial technology companies include “automated investment advisor,” “automated investment management,” “online investment advisor,” and “digital investment advisor.”
+Other names for these financial technology companies are “automated investment advisor”, “automated investment management”, “online investment advisor” and “digital investment advisor”.

-The robo-advisor tools they use to manage customer portfolios hardly differ from the portfolio management software that is already widely used in the industry.
+The tools robo-advisors use to manage client portfolios differ little from the portfolio management software already widely used in the industry.
 The main difference lies in the distribution channel.
-Until recently, portfolio management was carried out almost exclusively by human advisors and sold as a package with other services.
-Now consumers have direct access to portfolio management tools, just as they gained access to brokerage houses like Charles Schwab and stock trading services with the advent of the Internet.
-Robo-advisors are penetrating newer business areas such as: B. consumption-saving decisions by retailers and planning for retirement and decumulation.
+Until recently, portfolio management was almost exclusively performed by human advisors and sold as part of a package with other services.
+Now, consumers have direct access to portfolio management tools, just as the advent of the internet gave them access to brokerage firms like Charles Schwab and stock trading services.
+Robo-advisors are venturing into newer business areas, such as retail consumer savings decisions and retirement and accumulation planning.

-The portfolios that robo-advisors offer are usually exchange-traded funds.
-However, some also offer pure stock portfolios.
+The portfolios offered by robo-advisors are usually exchange-traded funds (ETFs).
+However, some also offer pure equity portfolios.

-Due to the cost of client acquisition and the time pressures faced by traditional advisors, many middle-class investors in the U.S. are under-advised or unable to access portfolio management services due to minimum investable asset requirements.
-The average financial planner has a minimum investment amount of $50,000, while minimum investment amounts for robo-advisors start at $500 in the United States and £1 in the United Kingdom.
-In addition to lower minimum investable asset amounts compared to traditional human advisors, robo-advisors charge fees between 0.2% and 1.0% of assets under management, while traditional financial planners average fees of 1.35%, according to a survey conducted by AdvisoryHQ News of assets under management.
+Due to the costs of client acquisition and the time constraints faced by traditional advisors, many middle-class investors in the US are either under-advised or unable to access portfolio management services due to minimum investable asset requirements.
+The average financial planner has a minimum investment of $50,000, while minimum investment amounts for robo-advisors in the United States start at $500 and in the United Kingdom at £1.
+In addition to lower minimum investable asset amounts compared to traditional human advisors, robo-advisors charge fees ranging from 0.2% to 1.0% of assets under management, while traditional financial planners charge average fees of 1.35% of assets under management, according to a survey conducted by AdvisoryHQ News.

-According to a study by Stiftung Warentest in August 2018, the total costs for a model investor for the cheapest providers amount to around 0.6 percent of the investment amount annually.
-The most expensive robo in the test even costs 1.87 percent per year.
-For comparison: According to Stiftung Warentest, balanced mixed funds cost an average of 1.92 percent per year.
-The robo service alone costs between 0.39 and 1.2 percent of the investment amount per year and usually also includes custody and switching costs.
+According to a study conducted by Stiftung Warentest in August 2018, the total costs for a model investor amount to approximately 0.6 percent of the investment sum annually with the cheapest providers.
+The most expensive robo-advisor in the test even costs 1.87 percent per year.
+By comparison, balanced mixed funds cost an average of 1.92 percent per year, according to Stiftung Warentest.
+The robo-advisor service alone costs between 0.39 and 1.2 percent of the investment sum per year and usually also includes custody and portfolio rebalancing fees.

-The ongoing fund costs depend primarily on the type of funds that the robo-advisors use to invest.
+The ongoing fund costs depend primarily on the type of funds that the robo-advisors use for investment.
 ETFs are significantly cheaper than actively managed funds.

-In the United States, robo-advisors must be registered investment advisers regulated by the Securities and Exchange Commission; in the United Kingdom, they are regulated by the Financial Conduct Authority.
+In the United States, robo-advisors must be registered investment advisors regulated by the Securities and Exchange Commission; in the United Kingdom, they are regulated by the Financial Conduct Authority.

-In Australia, robo-advisors manage client funds via the Managed Discretionary Account (MDA) structure.
+In Australia, robo-advisors manage client funds through the Managed Discretionary Account (MDA) structure.

 In Germany, a distinction is made between financial investment intermediaries and asset managers.
-Most robo-advisors act as financial investment intermediaries in accordance with Section 34 et seq. of the Commercial Code (GewO).
-You may not reallocate client portfolios without the client's permission.
-The stricter Section 34h of the Commercial Code (GewO) regulates the nature of fee-based financial investment advice.
-Robo-advisors with this permission may not bind themselves to individual providers and may not accept commissions or other benefits from product providers or banks.
-Some providers are regulated asset managers and meet the stricter requirements of Section 32 of the Banking Act (KWG).
-They are allowed to implement investment decisions directly without being requested to do so by the customer or having to obtain approval in advance.
+Most robo-advisors operate as financial investment intermediaries in accordance with Section 34f of the German Trade Regulation Act (GewO).
+They are not permitted to rebalance client portfolios without the client's consent.
+The stricter Section 34h of the German Trade Regulation Act (GewO) governs fee-based financial investment advice.
+Robo-advisors with this authorization are not permitted to be tied to individual providers and may not accept commissions or other benefits from product providers or banks.
+Some providers are regulated asset managers and meet the stricter requirements of Section 32 of the German Banking Act (KWG).
+These are permitted to implement investment decisions directly without being requested to do so by the client or having to obtain prior approval.

 Launch of the first robo-advisor with Betterment